theupdateframework/taps/candidate-fulcio-tap.md

 * Upload the certificate, signature, and hash of the targets metadata to the timestamped Rekor transparency log.
 Rekor will return an SET with a timestamp that indicates that Rekor received the request and will include it in the log.
 * Create a bundle that contains the signature, Fulcio certificate, SET.

 Most of these steps SHOULD be done automatically using a tool (such as Sigstore), to simplify operations for signers and minimise the risk of human errors.
-After the signature is created, the TUF metadata SHOULD be uploaded as ususal.

 ## Verification